sergiocollado/potpourri/notes_kubernetes.md

           add: ["MAC_ADMIN"]
 ```

-to add the security context add the POD level, add it ad the specs of the pod
+To add the security context add the POD level, add it ad the specs of the po

 ```
 apiVersion: v1